feed-the-people/Back-End/README.md

   - createdAt
   - updatedAt
   - recipes* - displays only recipes created by the user
+  - userRecipes - displays a join table for a user's purchased recipes

   ** Note: when calling recipies as a field for user, you must also query a field for recipe.
 See recipes for all queryble fields.